carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 ## Learning Outcomes

-At the end of this course, attendees will gain a better understanding of:
+At the end of this workshop, attendees will gain a better understanding of:
 * data science and AI practices
 * using AI for automation of biomedical research analytics
 * the processes of supervised and unsupervised machine learning